Nvim :help

 let myDict.myFunction = function(MyFunction, myDict) let otherDict.myFunction = myDict.myFunction call otherDict.myFunction()Here "self" will be "myDict", because it was bound explicitly.

-Examples::let mylist = [1, two, 3, "four"] :let emptylist = []An item can be any expression.
+:let mylist = [1, two, 3, "four"] :let emptylist = []An item can be any expression.
 Using a List for an item creates a List of Lists:

 :let nestlist = [[11, 12], [21, 22], [31, 32]]An extra comma after the last item is ignored.

-after the List.
-Indexes are zero-based, thus the first item has index zero.:let item = mylist[0] " get the first item: 1 :let item = mylist[2] " get the third item: 3When the resulting item is a list this can be repeated:
+:let item = mylist[0] " get the first item: 1 :let item = mylist[2] " get the third item: 3When the resulting item is a list this can be repeated:

 :let item = nestlist[0][1] " get the first list, second item: 12